 Prepare yourself for a long, detailed post about our experience traveling with a baby.

-We knew that we wanted to take Charlotte to Europe before she turned two.
+Tyler and I knew that we wanted to take Charlotte to Europe before she turned two.

 We had enough United points to cover both of our flights and wanted to avoid paying for her ticket while she is still considered a “lap infant.” (that term became all too real lol).

 The trip ended up being one of the best trips we’ve ever been on (maybe even our favorite after our honeymoon).
 Charlotte was such a trooper, and it was so special.

 We hadn’t traveled with her outside of visiting family, so this was our first “vacation” with her.
 Being able to get away for an extended period of time and just bond as a family of three is something I’ll treasure forever.
 It was so good for mine and Tyler’s relationship too.